-After finding a difference in the PS capability between pre and post, the GEE test was applied (again) in order to check whether the teaching, learning and assessment method is a source of this difference.
-The following table summarizes the results.
+After a difference had been identified in the PS capabilities at the pre and post stages, the GEE test was applied (again) to check whether the teaching, learning and assessment method is the source of this difference.
+The following table summarizes the results:

-Table 7 The relationship between the research stage and PS capability
+Table 7.
+The relationship between the research stage and PS capabilities